Spokane Catastrophic Injury Lawyer

 A catastrophic injury impacts the survivor, and their entire family or support structure.
 Taking care of someone with cognitive or mobility limitations is emotionally taxing, and can force a working spouse to quit their job to devote themselves to around-the-clock full-time care.
 In a situation where a spouse cannot leave their job, a caretaker has to be paid for, and this can amount from hundreds of thousands to even millions over a lifetime.
-That is one of the reasons victims and their families are not expected to bear the burden without any accountability from those responsible, because a catastrophic injury will mean a restricted future for the survivor and their family, and that's unacceptable.
+That is one of the reasons victims and their families are not expected to bear the burden without any accountability from those responsible, because a catastrophic injury will mean a restricted future for the survivor and their family.

 Management of a debilitating injury is complex and life care planning is an essential component of any catastrophic injury case.
 A life care plan is a medical assessment of an individual’s future medical costs and healthcare needs.
 It requires the expertise of a team of health professionals including physicians, consultants, nurses, therapists, and counselors.